Kubernetes for Beginners

 A controller is a control loop that watches the shared state of the cluster through the API server and makes changes attempting to move the current state towards the desired state

-Kubernetes Worker node contains all the necessary services to manage the networking between the containers, communication with the master node, and assign resources to the containers scheduled.
+Kubernetes Worker node contains all the necessary services to manage the networking between the containers, communicate with the master node, and assign resources to the containers scheduled.

 There can be many worker nodes in a cluster but has only one Master node.